 The Nature Photographer of the Year Contest 2021 is open for nature photographers worldwide, both professional and non-professional, young and old.
-The competition for the category young photographers is open for youngsters who have not yet turned 18 on 30th of May 2021.
+The competition for the category young photographers is open for youngsters who have not yet turned 18 on July 18th 2021.

-Members of the organisation of Nature Talks/Nature Photographer of the Year and members of the jury are not allowed to participate.
+Members of the organization of Nature Talks/Nature Photographer of the Year and members of the jury are not allowed to participate.
 Images that are submitted may be taken all over the world.

 All images must be made in unrestricted nature.
 Images of pets, captive animals and cultivated plants are not permitted.
 Large grazers and wild animals within extensive grazing or safety fences are considered wild and free.